-In School Youth: Youth aged 14 - 24 who is currently enrolled in secondary or post-secondary education; Hartford or regional resident, has one of the categorical barriers, and/or low income or Hartford resident and not low income; and authorized to work in the U.S.
+In School Youth: Youth aged 14 - 24 who is currently enrolled in secondary or post-secondary education; Hartford resident; and authorized to work in the U.S.

-Opportunity Youth: Youth aged 18 - 24 who is disconnected from education and employment; Hartford or regional resident, has one of the categorical barriers, and/or low income or Hartford resident and not low income; authorized to work in the U.S.; and not enrolled in high school or college.
+Opportunity Youth: Youth aged 18 - 24 who is disconnected from education and employment; Hartford resident, has one of the categorical barriers; authorized to work in the U.S.; and not enrolled in high school or college.